The Violence

 "The Violence" is a song by American rock band Rise Against.
 The song was released on April 20, 2017 as the lead single from their eighth studio album, Wolves.
 Inspired by the 2016 United States presidential election cycle, "The Violence" contains lyrics described by vocalist Tim McIlrath as being about "whether violence is an inevitability of the human condition, or whether it's a choice we make, and therefore, can reject."
-The song has charted on both Billboard's Alternative Songs chart and Mainstream Rock Songs chart.
+The song has charted on both Billboards Alternative Songs chart and Mainstream Rock Songs chart.

 Lyrical themes

 "The Violence" contains lyrics inspired by the 2016 United States presidential election cycle.
 In an interview with Kerrang!, vocalist Tim McIlrath stated that "As we were watching the news and seeing all the different things [unfold] around the planet, I realized that violence has such a role in a lot of what we see when the world is falling apart.
 The violence is a reflection of whether our [aggression] is in our nature, our DNA, or whether we have a choice to be part of it.
-And it is a choice that we make - a conscious one - to use violence as a means to an end.
+And it is a choice that we make – a conscious one – to use violence as a means to an end.
 Aren't we better than this?
 Aren't we the apex of the animal kingdom?
 Aren't we the only ones on the planet that have the capacity for compassion?
 Aren't we good enough or brave enough to not sink to violence?"